wyhinton/AwesomeHoudini/README.md

          - [Wrap Defromer](https://momme.gumroad.com/l/cfxwrap?recommended_by=search) The wrap deformer provides an alternative approach to Houdinis point deform.
 The wrap deformer will search for proximity to the driver meshes closest position on the primitive surface and interpolates from the full surface matrix of their respective points.
          - [PCA Dejitter](https://momme.gumroad.com/l/pcadejitter?recommended_by=search) The PCA Dejitter Node allows you to Remove Jitter from an animated Geometry using Principal Component Analysis.
          - [Houdini Principal Curvature](https://github.com/mruegenberg/houdini-principal-curvature) A Houdini DSO that extracts the minimal and maximal principal curvature directions from geometry.
-    - Vegetation/Terrain
-       - [JZTrees](https://github.com/joshuazt/JZTREES) Houdini procedural vegetation generator and FX toolkit
-       - [Nature Tools](https://github.com/shvetsov-art/nature_tools) Scripts assets for creating procedural forest
-       - [Houdini TaleSpire Terrain Generation Toolset](https://github.com/Baldrax/Houdini_TaleSpire_Terrain_Generation_Toolset) A toolset to procedurally create terrain for TaleSpire in Houdini.
-       - [treegen](https://github.com/demiaster/treegen) Vegetation Generation Tool for Houdini.
-The Digital Asset implements the space colonization algorithm by Runions et al (2007).
-The asset can be used to easily produce natural tree structures allowing control over the growth by shaping the roots, the foliage and the way the tree fills up the space.
-       - [Catacomb](https://github.com/amovfx/Catacomb) A procedural dungeon generator in Houdini.

     - Maths/Logic
        - [VFX Fractal Tookit](https://github.com/jtomori/vft) Set of tools for generating fractal and generative art.
        - [Houdini-x4d](https://github.com/pedohorse/houdini-x4d/tree/master/otls) Assets for working in 4d space in Houdini.